You updated your password.

 02: The Banjo and the Fiddle Together

-Continue your exploration of the gourd banjo as an African instrument and see how music as entertainment crosses racial lines.
-You will see the connection between the banjo and the fiddle as you dig into the old-time country music of Joe Thompson, an African American string band musician.
+Continue your exploration of the gourd banjo as an African instrument and see how music as an entertainment crosses racial lines.
+You will learn about the connection between the banjo and the fiddle as you dig into the old-time country music of the African American string-band musician Joe Thompson.

 23 min